Python-GIS-book/site/CONTRIBUTION_GUIDELINES.md

 ### To produce the content:

- 1. Add your Jupyter notebook under the folder where your content belongs
+ 1. Add your Jupyter notebook under the `nb` -subfolder (*notebooks*) where your content belongs, such as:
+    - `part1/chapter-01/nb/02-python-basics.ipynb`
- 2. Name your file in an intuitive manner, and include chapter numbering, e.g. `2-1_intro-to-data-analysis-with-pandas.ipynb`
+ 2. Remember to name your file in an intuitive manner, and include chapter numbering, e.g. `2-1_intro-to-data-analysis-with-pandas.ipynb`
- 3. Sync / pair your notebook with MyST Markdown (see [details and how to do it here](#sync-jupyter-notebook-with-myst_markdown))
- 4. Write contents into this notebook as you would do normally.
+ 3. Write contents into this notebook as you would do normally.
 Remember to use [MyST markdown syntax](https://jupyterbook.org/content/myst.html) for enriching the contents with Jupyter Book functionalities.
+    - Note: after you have saved your notebook, a paired Markdown version of the file will be created automatically inside `md` -directory.
+See [more info from here](#sync-jupyter-notebook-with-myst_markdown).
- 5. Push the files / changes to the branch you are working on (e.g. `chapter_1` branch)
+ 4. Push the files / changes to the branch you are working on (e.g. `chapter_1` branch)
     - Remember to push both the Jupyter Notebook and the paired Markdown version of the file

 ### To build local version of the docs: